eugenium/StructuredSparsityRegularization/README.md

 The example implementation includes a regularization of hinge loss.
 However a similar approach can be used with any loss function as long as the gradients can be provided.

-Run test.m to get started
+Run test.m or test.py to get started